penguinland/bridge_practice/README.md

 you can check the topics you want to practice, you can hit "Next" to get a new problem, and hit "Show Answer" to see the solution to the current problem.

-To repeat: `stack run server` must be run from the root directory of this repository, and will not do the right thing if you run it from another directory instead.
+To reiterate an important part: `stack run server` must be run from the root directory of this repository, and will not do the right thing if you run it from another directory instead.

 ### I'm bad at web technologies